kdanesh/dataviz-project/README.md

 ![Image](https://raw.githubusercontent.com/kdanesh/dataviz-project/gh-pages/plots/specialty_scatter.png)

-So far we've looked at mean payments and prescriptions by specialty.
+So far we've looked at *average* payments and prescriptions by specialty.
 This does not convey how much each specialty is prescribing in an absolute sense.
-To get a sense for this, let's now plot total prescriptions by specialty:
+To get a sense for this, let's now plot *total* prescriptions by specialty:

 ![Image](https://raw.githubusercontent.com/kdanesh/dataviz-project/gh-pages/plots/specialty_top10pre_total.png)